 THANKS PANO!
-It’s a sincere honor to be awarded a cover feature in Porsche Club of America’s national magazine.
+It’s a sincere honor to be awarded a cover feature in Porsche Club of America’s national magazine, Panorama.
 In the December 2020 issue of Panorama Magazine, there’s a 16-page story of mine that goes behind the scenes for a photoshoot of the Emory Motorsport’s AWD “AllRad” 356 Outlaw.
-In this article, I explain what … Continue reading “”
+In this article, I explain … Continue reading “”

 IT’S WHAT I DO An automotive photographer recently confided in me that he was having trouble with his car-to-car shots.
 I told him the same photo tips I will tell you.